 Despensa de la Paz, located on South 22nd and Mitchell, is one of three Friedens Community Ministries’ emergency food pantries helping feed individuals and families across the Greater Milwaukee area.

-“In order for families to be financially stable we must make sure their basic needs are met,” says United Way Income Portfolio Manager Shannon Reed.
-“One of United Way’s income goals is ensuring families and individuals have access to affordable and healthy food.”
+“In order for families to be financially stable we must make sure their basic needs are met,” says United Way Financial Stability Portfolio Manager Shannon Reed.
+“One of United Way’s Financial Stability goals is ensuring families and individuals have access to affordable and healthy food.”

 “Thanks to United Way funding for our Emergency Food Pantry program, in 2014 we were able to serve 30,000 people in the community between the 3 pantries,” says Catherine Draeger, Executive Director of Friedens.